Rexford Industrial Announces P - GuruFocus.com

 LOS ANGELES, Nov.
 10, 2022

 LOS ANGELES, Nov.
-10, 2022 /PRNewswire/ -- Rexford Industrial Realty, Inc. (NYSE: REXR) ("Rexford" or the "Company"), a real estate investment trust focused on creating value by investing in and operating industrial properties within Southern California infill markets, today announced that it has commenced an underwritten public offering of 11,500,000 shares of its common stock, which will be offered, at the request of the Company, by the forward purchasers (as defined below) or their affiliates in connection with the forward sale agreements described below.
+10, 2022 /PRNewswire/ -- Rexford Industrial Realty, Inc. (NYSE: REXR) ("Rexford" or the "Company"), a real estate investment trust focused on creating value by investing in and operating industrial properties within Southern California infill markets, today announced that it has priced an underwritten public offering of 11,500,000 shares of its common stock, which were offered, at the request of the Company, by the forward purchasers (as defined below) or their affiliates in connection with the forward sale agreements described below, at a price to the public of $56.00 per share, less underwriting discounts and commissions.
+The closing of the offering is expected to occur on November 15, 2022, subject to the satisfaction of customary closing conditions.

 Goldman Sachs & Co.
 LLC, BofA Securities, J.P.
 Morgan and Mizuho are acting as the joint lead book-running managers for the offering.